Bird migration: General patterns

 Migration is the regular seasonal movement, often north and south, undertaken by many species of birds.
-Bird movements include those made in response to changes in food availability, habitat, or weather.
+Migration is marked by its annual seasonality and movement between breeding and non-breeding areas.
+Nonmigratory bird movements include those made in response to environmental changes including in food availability, habitat, or weather.
 Sometimes, journeys are not termed "true migration" because they are irregular (nomadism, invasions, irruptions) or in only one direction (dispersal, movement of young away from natal area).
-Migration is marked by its annual seasonality.
 Non-migratory birds are said to be resident or sedentary.
 Approximately 1,800 of the world's 10,000 bird species are long-distance migrants.

 Many bird populations migrate long distances along a flyway.
 The most common pattern involves flying north in the spring to breed in the temperate or Arctic summer and returning in the autumn to wintering grounds in warmer regions to the south.
-Of course, in the southern hemisphere, the directions are reversed, but there is less land area in the far south to support long-distance migration.
+In the southern hemisphere, the directions are reversed, but there is less land area in the far south to support long-distance migration.

 The primary motivation for migration appears to be food; for example, some hummingbirds choose not to migrate if fed through the winter.
 In addition, the longer days of the northern summer provide extended time for breeding birds to feed their young.
 This helps diurnal birds to produce larger clutches than related non-migratory species that remain in the tropics.
 As the days shorten in autumn, the birds return to warmer regions where the available food supply varies little with the season.

-These advantages offset the high stress, physical exertion costs, and other risks of the migration.
+These advantages offset the high stress, physical exertion costs, and other risks of migration.
 Predation can be heightened during migration: Eleonora's falcon Falco eleonorae, which breeds on Mediterranean islands, has a very late breeding season, coordinated with the autumn passage of southbound passerine migrants, which it feeds to its young.
 A similar strategy is adopted by the greater noctule bat, which preys on nocturnal passerine migrants.
 The higher concentrations of migrating birds at stopover sites make them prone to parasites and pathogens, which require a heightened immune response.

 Within a species not all populations may be migratory; this is known as "partial migration".
 Partial migration is very common in the southern continents; in Australia, 44% of non-passerine birds and 32% of passerine species are partially migratory.
 In some species, the population at higher latitudes tends to be migratory and will often winter at lower latitude.
 The migrating birds bypass the latitudes where other populations may be sedentary, where suitable wintering habitats may already be occupied.
 This is an example of leap-frog migration.
 Many fully migratory species show leap-frog migration (birds that nest at higher latitudes spend the winter at lower latitudes), and many show the alternative, chain migration, where populations 'slide' more evenly north and south without reversing the order.